Attitude (Don Toliver song)

-"Attitude" is a song by American rapper and singer Don Toliver featuring fellow American singer Charlie Wilson and fellow American rapper and record producer Cash Cobain.
+"Attitude" (stylized in uppercase on Hardstone Psycho) is a song by American rapper and singer Don Toliver featuring fellow American singer Charlie Wilson and fellow American rapper and record producer Cash Cobain.
 It was released on through Cactus Jack, We Run It Inc and Atlantic Records as the third and final single from Toliver's fourth studio album, Hardstone Psycho, on May 22, 2024.
 Containing a drill instrumental, the song was written by all three artists.
 Wilson's vocals are sampled from Snoop Dogg's 2002 single, "Beautiful", which features him and Pharrell Williams, they and Chad Hugo are credited as songwriters as well.

 Music video

 The official music video for "Attitude" was released alongside the song on May 22, 2024.
 It sees Toliver riding a motorcycle and wearing a leather jacket as it continues the story from the visuals of "Bandit" and "Deep in the Water", his previous two singles that were released earlier in the year and serve as the first two from its parent album, Hardstone Psycho.
 The video features a cameo appearance from his Cactus Jack Records label boss, fellow American rapper and singer Travis Scott.